 There's no industry where the adjective 'niche' is used so often as in perfumery.
 But what is the definition of niche?
 What does it stand for?
 Does it equal better and more expensive?
+And does it matter?

-What is Niche?
+What is niche?

 How niche is niche?

 Based on the above definitions, is it easy to determine whether a perfume is niche or not?
 The definitions mainly say something about the type of company that markets the perfume, but they say little about what the real difference is between all those perfumes.
 Moreover, there are countless exceptions, and the different categories are converging.

 The rise and success of niche perfumes has not gone unnoticed by designer brands.
 They have responded by introducing more exclusive lines, such as Armani Privé and Dior Collection Privée, in order to capture part of the growing niche market.
 These lines are more expensive and cannot be found in every perfumery, sometimes even only in the shops of the brand itself.
 But can you call them 'niche'?